 Some of you are already aware that Sarah Mercer and I recently published an edited collection, Language Teacher Psychology (Multilingual Matters, 2018).
-Sarah and I have already blogged about this elsewhere, but I would also like to add some more thoughts about the book in the paragraphs that follow.
+Sarah and I have already blogged about this elsewhere, but I would like to add a few more remarks about the book in the paragraphs that follow.

 As teachers and teacher educators, Sarah and I felt very strongly that this was an imbalance that needed to be redressed.
 We can point out to a copious amount of research that shows how much of learning is affected by teachers, and from this it must follow that a better understanding of what teachers think, feel and do is requisite to improving learning outcomes.
 But even more importantly, this book is our way of asserting our fundamental belief in the teachers’ value as professionals and as people.
 In the context of a culture of narrowly-defined accountability, which brings teachers under sustained scrutiny, and even occasionally hostile public discourse, this was a statement that we felt compelled to make.

-As editors, we have had the privilege of working with some of the most inspiring scholars in Language Learning and Teaching Psychology, as well as authors who are at the start of what seems like a very promising academic trajectory.
-The collection consists of 19 chapters, which cover familiar topics, such as well as topics that have only recently began to receive empirical attention.
+As editors, we have had the privilege of working with some of the most inspiring scholars in the emerging field of language learning (and teaching) psychology, as well as authors who are at the start of what seems like a very promising academic trajectory.
+The collection consists of 19 chapters, which cover familiar topics, as well as topics that have only recently began to receive empirical attention.
 These chapters are listed below:

 - Introduction to Language Teacher Psychology (Sarah Mercer and Achilleas Kostoulas)